AckerlyXu/heima/articles/batch/batch-api-basics.md

 However, the start task could also include reference data to be used by all tasks that are running on the compute node.
 For example, a start task's command line could perform a `robocopy` operation to copy application files (which were specified as resource files and downloaded to the node) from the start task's [working directory](#files-and-directories) to the [shared folder](#files-and-directories), and then run an MSI or `setup.exe`.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
-> Batch currently supports *only* the **General purpose** storage account type, as described in step 5 of [Create a storage account](/documentation/articles/storage-create-storage-account/#create-a-storage-account/) in [About Azure storage accounts](/documentation/articles/storage-create-storage-account/).
+> Batch currently supports *only* the **General purpose** storage account type, as described in step 5 of [Create a storage account](../storage/storage-create-storage-account.md#create-a-storage-account) in [About Azure storage accounts](../storage/storage-create-storage-account.md).
 Your Batch tasks (including standard tasks, start tasks, job preparation tasks, and job release tasks) must specify resource files that reside *only* in **General purpose** storage accounts.
 >
 >